 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

 Notes There are no safety marks on the door glazing and as such it might not be safety glass.

-Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and have always utilised the correct type of fuel.
-The appliances have not been tested by ourselves and are therefore presumed in full, safe working order.
-The flues should be regularly swept.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.
 Fireplaces have been removed/covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flues.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
+The library stove is deteriorating.